What happens during puberty if I’m intersex?

-In some cases, your body may change in ways that you feel don’t align with your gender identity.
-For example, some boys with AIS or Klinefelter Syndrome may grow breasts during puberty, and some girls with 5-Alpha-Reductase Deficiency may find their voices deepening or facial hair growing.
-Some people decide to use things like hormones or undergo surgeries to help their bodies better match their gender identity, and others don’t.
-Only you should get to decide what changes you want to make to your body.
+Some boys with AIS or Klinefelter Syndrome may grow breast tissue during puberty, and some girls with 5-Alpha-Reductase Deficiency may find their voices deepening or facial hair growing.
+Some people decide to use medicines to address these developments, and some don’t.

 Remember, being intersex is healthy and normal.
 Many people’s bodies don’t fit into someone else’s narrow ideas about sex and gender.
 You are the only one who should decide how you want your body to be.